Here comes #2

 - Chew thoroughly.
 Your stomach has no teeth.
 Let’s imagine that food is filled with all kinds of tiny nutrients and minerals that are wanting to be absorbed by your your body as it digests.
 Chewing slows down your eating and makes digestion a little easier on your body.
 It’s a way of being good to yourself.

 - Smell, taste, and appreciate your food.
-Whether is is a Hostess cupcakes or an organic sweet potato, savoring and actually experiencing what you are eating is a way to bring yourself into the present moment.
+Whether it is a Hostess cupcakes (that’s right, I just linked to Hostess cupcakes, bitches) or an organic sweet potato, savoring and actually experiencing what you are eating is a way to bring yourself into the present moment.
 This kind of mindfulness is good for for every system of your body.

 - Eat without interruption.
 Ok, this seems like a high bar, I know.
 Best hope is to realize it’s important and see if you can aim for one meal a day uninterrupted.
 If that’s too tall an order, start with one meal a week.
 Why do this?
 Because being interrupted adds stress and stress impairs digestion.